pyc96/OmniDocBench/metrics/cdm/README.md

 the version of imagemagic installed by `apt-get` usually be 6.x, so we also install it from source code.

-(confirm that libpng-dev is installed in your system, otherwise the install magick will not support cdm used)
+(Before compiling, ensure that libpng-dev is installed on the system; otherwise, the compiled magick will not support CDM usage.)
 ```
 git clone https://github.com/ImageMagick/ImageMagick.git ImageMagick-7.1.1